Benchmark Report

 Understanding your Benchmark Report

-When you select the Benchmark tab you'll see see a report comparing your survey results to your sector benchmark.
-For example, if you are a private sector organisation, your report will only show benchmark data collected from private sector organisations.
+When you select the Benchmark tab, you'll see a report comparing your survey results to the sector average.
+For example, if you're part of the private sector, your results will be compared to the private sector average.

-- Participation: The pie chart compares your survey's participation rate to the sector benchmark.
-Participation rate is based on the number of participants who complete the survey.
+This shows your survey participation rate compared to the sector benchmark.
+Participation rate is calculated based on the number of people who completed your survey.

-The summary section is followed by a list of all benchmark questions in your survey.
-This lets you check if there is a particular question where you've scored above or below the sector benchmark.
+Below the summary section, you'll find a list of all benchmark questions included in your survey.
+This allows you to easily see where your organisation scores above or below the sector benchmark, question by question.

 How is the difference between scores calculated?